New Mercedes-AMG C63 hybrid revealed in exclusive renderings: price, specs and release date

 New Mercedes-AMG C63 Estate spotted and rendered

 A new Mercedes-AMG C63 Estate is also on the way.
-This exclusive render and new spy shots show it’ll share many of its sporty touches with the saloon version, though there will be a few differences.
-For instance, unlike the C63 saloon, the estate model will have a rear spoiler on the roof.
+This exclusive render and new spy shots show it’ll share many of its sporty touches with the saloon version.

 New Mercedes-AMG C63 interior